MicrosoftDocs/windows-insider/wip/at-work-pro/wip-4-biz-whats-new.md

 Notepad has been a well-loved text editor in Windows for over 30 years.
 Over the last few releases, we’ve been making a number of small improvements to Notepad based on your feedback (including [expanded line ending support](https://devblogs.microsoft.com/commandline/extended-eol-in-notepad/), [wrap around search](https://blogs.windows.com/windowsexperience/2018/07/11/announcing-windows-10-insider-preview-build-17713/), and [indicating when there’s unsaved content](https://blogs.windows.com/windowsexperience/2018/12/10/announcing-windows-10-insider-preview-build-18298/#5443RXdQaojX3WyZ.97).)
 Starting with this build, we’re making a change so that future Notepad updates will be automatically available via the store.
 This will allow us the flexibility to respond to issues and feedback outside the bounds of Windows releases.
 As always, if you have any feedback for Notepad, we welcome it in the Feedback Hub under [Apps > Notepad](http://aka.ms/notepadfeedback).

 ## Adding Mouse Cursor speed to Settings (Build 18963)
-You can now set your mouse cursor speed from within Settings!
+You can set your mouse cursor speed from within Settings!
 This is the latest piece of our larger ongoing effort to converge Settings and Control Panel experiences.
 You can find the setting under Settings > Devices > Mouse.

 ![Mouse Cursor](images/18963-5.png "Adding Mouse Cursor speed to Settings")

 ## GPU temperature comes to Task Manager (Build 18963)
 One of the longstanding requests we’ve been tracking for Task Manager is to add temperature monitoring support, and with today’s build we’re making progress on that ask.
-If you have a dedicated GPU card, we will now bubble up the current temperature next to its listing in the Performance Tab.
+If you have a dedicated GPU card, we will bubble up the current temperature next to its listing in the Performance Tab.

 ![Task Manager](images/18963-1.png "GPU temperature comes to Task Manager")

 ## A redesigned Network Status page in Settings (Build 18956)
 Based on your feedback, we’re revamping the Network & Internet landing page in Settings to provide more information at a glance about your device’s connectivity, combining several pages to give you one clear view of how you are connected to the internet.
-* __New view of active connections:__ We now show all available connection interfaces on the Status page, so you can quickly see what is connected and view and change properties as needed.
+* __New view of active connections:__ We show all available connection interfaces on the Status page, so you can quickly see what is connected and view and change properties as needed.
 If you have multiple connections, only one will be used for internet connectivity at a time, and that one is still shown in the Status diagram at the top of the page.

 ![Network status](images/18956-1.png "New view of active connections")

-* __Integrated Data Usage:__ You can now see how much data is being used by a network right from the Status page!
+* __Integrated Data Usage:__ You can see how much data is being used by a network right from the Status page!
 If it looks like you’re using a lot of data, you can drill into the Data Usage page to create a limit for that network, which will warn you if you get close or go over your limit.
 You can also see how much data each app is using on that network.

 ![Network status](images/18956-2.png "Integrated Data Usage")